NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

   - Read `sample.txt` and return lines that contains the word "lacinia"

-  > **_NOTE:_** Be careful with this implementation, since this normally reads the full content of the file before analyzing it, so memory usage is high and may fail when files are too big.
+  >Be careful with this implementation, since this normally reads the full content of the file before analyzing it, so memory usage is high and may fail when files are too big.

-  > Start with implementing the logic by yourself using GitHub Copilot Code completion.
+  >Start with implementing the logic by yourself using GitHub Copilot Code completion.
 Then ask GitHub Copilot Chat to refactor the code to use a more memory efficient way of reading the file.

 #### **/RandomEuropeanCountry**: